matsp/material-components-vue/components/textfield/README.md

 | trailingIcon | icon component |
 | bottomLine | line-ripple component |

-Non prop attributes are mapped to the inner input element.
+Non prop attributes and events are mapped to the inner input element.

 ## TextfieldHelptext